 Sometimes criticized for its square headlights, the Wrangler YJ is extremely recognizable and a unique piece of Jeep’s history.
 Along with its off-road capabilities characteristic to the brand, this model was also designed to appeal to more casual, everyday drivers.
-This was done by lowering the ground clearance from the previous models and improving the comfort and experience in the cabin and can be found at kia lease deals nj.
+This was done by lowering the ground clearance from the previous models and improving the comfort and experience in the cabin.
 The initial model, produced until 1991, featured a 2.5L or a 4.2L AMC engines.
 The more powerful version produced 112 horsepower.
 However, the YJ was updated to feature a more powerful 4.0L 6-cylinder generating 180 horsepower.
 Back then, this was a very capable Jeep, and so unique that we had to include it in this list.

 92006-2010 Jeep HEMI Commander

 One of the less popular jeeps, the Commander was brought to life to give large off-roaders such as the Land Rover Discovery a run for their money.
 It’s a huge, blocky, SUV that performs equally well on the tarmac and off it.

 The commander was the first Jeep to provide the capability of comfortably seating seven, and was quick to impress with its power, featuring a large, 322 hp 5.7L HEMI V8 that launched it to 60 in some 7 seconds despite a curb weight of almost 5200 lbs.
 Today, the Commander is a very attractive choice for a used SUV, as it offers immense spaciousness and utility, priced far below the competition.